obadatarazi/obadatarazi/readme.md

 Passionate about building clean, fast, and modern web applications.
 I enjoy creating efficient UI systems, working with APIs, and turning ideas into real products.
-Currently improving my React skills and building a strong portfolio for my master's studies in Europe.

 ---